springernature/vpat/springer-nature-link.md

 <td>Partially Supports</td>
 <td>
 The pages of this product can generally be resized without Assistive Technology up to 200 percent without loss of content or functionality.
-<br><br>
-Third party advertising scripts may inject non-responsive content that loses or obscures information when text is resized or the screen is magnified.
 </td>
 </tr>
 <tr id="images-of-text" valign="top">